 The expert explained that stigma of contamination exists because it would be prudent for Mel Acres to disclose the contamination to any potential buyer to avoid liability, the contamination is documented in TCEQ records, there is a perception of increased “environmental risk” associated with contaminated property, “perception is everything” in real-estate valuation, and based on availability of “a lot” of ranch land in the area, a purchaser has the option to buy property with no stigma rather than property with a stigma.

 The court of appeals found the evidence at trial was legally and factually sufficient to support a finding that Mel Acres suffered permanent damage in the form of stigma from temporary contamination, resulting in lost market value.
 The judgment for Mel Acres was affirmed.

 Heygood, Orr & Pearson Fighting for Property Owners

-If you have questions about whether a neighbor may have injured your property in violation of the law, in Texas or wherever your property is located, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001, or by filling out our free online case evaluation form located on this page.
+If you have questions about whether a neighbor may have injured your property in violation of the law, in Texas or wherever your property is located, contact the lawyers at Heygood, Orr & Pearson by calling toll-free at 1-877-446-9001, or by filling out our free online case evaluation form.